SysKitTeam/docs-monitor/activation/online-offline-activation.md

 ---
-title: Online and Offline Activation
-description: >-
-  This article outlines the steps needed to perform online or offline product activation.
+description: This article outlines the steps needed to perform online or offline product activation.
-author: Andrea Budisa
-date: 24/5/2017
 ---

 # Online and Offline Activation